 First-ever self-driving vehicle crash report released.
-Nearly all involved Teslas in Washington
+Nearly all the WA wrecks involved Teslas

 But viral images of vehicles veering into crosswalks, combined with reports of crashes, have raised concerns among safety advocates.
 In May, 2021 — before the 10-month stretch of data released by NHTSA Wednesday — a Tesla on Autopilot crashed into a Snohomish County Sheriff’s Deputy’s car, causing no injuries but extensive damage.

 Mike McGinn, former Seattle mayor and current director of the pedestrian advocacy organization America Walks, said real safety improvements will come from changes to the country’s roads to slow drivers enough to prevent more deaths.
-Meantime, he said the federal government ought to be taking a heavier hand toward automated vehicles.
+In the meantime, he said, the federal government ought to be taking a heavier hand toward automated vehicles.

 “We’re all just lab rats in an experiment,” he said.